f5devcentral/f5-agility-labs-nginx/docs/class5/module2/lab5/lab5.rst

 .. image:: images/agilitypolicy_select.png

-13. On this screen, you can see that our policy is applied.
-You can also see the **Attack Signatures** and **Threat Campaigns** version in use by each instance.
+1. On this screen, you can see that our policy is applied.

 This concludes this portion of the lab.